 Under conditions of prolonged starvation, paramecia can also undergo “autogamy” or self-fertilization.
 Autogamy is essentially the same thing as conjugation, but it is only happening with a single cell.

 During this process, the micronucleus replicates multiple times.
-One of these new micronuclei undergoes rearrangement of their genetic content.
+One of these new micronuclei undergoes rearrangement of its genetic content.
 Some DNA is fragmented and some DNA sequences, known as “Internal Eliminated Sequences,” are removed.
-This can increase the genetic diversity to enhance the chance of survival under harsh environment.
+This can increase the genetic diversity to enhance the chance of survival in a harsh environment.
 As a result of autogamy, a new macronucleus is formed which rejuvenates the paramecium by increasing its vitality.

 Autogamy is not unique to paramecium.
-Autogamy is frequently observed in many flowering plants as the form of self-pollination.
+Autogamy is frequently observed in many flowering plants as a form of self-pollination.

 [In this figure] Steps of autogamy of Paramecium aurelia.

 (A) P. aurelia consists of one macronucleus and two micronuclei.

 (B) Macronucleus grows in size and breaks into DNA fragments which are absorbed by the cytoplasm.

 (C) Two diploid micronuclei divide by meiosis to produce 8 haploid daughter nuclei.